ysyk2021/the-power-of-self-awareness-in-workplace-stress-reduction/src/chapter-2-1.md

-Chapter 2: Definition and Components of Self-Awareness
+Definition and Components of Self-Awareness
 ======================================================

 In this chapter, we will explore the concept of self-awareness and its essential components.
 Understanding self-awareness is vital for individuals seeking to reduce workplace stress and improve overall well-being through introspection and self-reflection.